-Kudos to our star contributors, each of whom indexed several hundred videos: Nich Schools, Daya Bihm, Kevin Ogunniyi, Monica Bushling, Kevin Williams, Michael Marpaung, Sara Parker, Elisha Goberdon, Anna Romagnoli, Gloria Park, Veda Darling, Hunter Thomsen, Kyle Lesniewicz, Kate Kiley, Benny Mattis, Susan Mackey, Devan Manning, Christopher Marsala, Tati Wardi, Kylie Ladenburger, Sara Srisoonthorn, Anastassia Bougakova, James O'Connor, Jason Luna, Jordan Winn, Niamh Sheehan, Amber Ferrero Laub, Mary Harrison, Tram Nguyen, and Kelsey Hill.
+Kudos to our star contributors, each of whom indexed several hundred videos: Nich Schools, Daya Bihm, Kevin Ogunniyi, Monica Bushling, Kevin Williams, Michael Marpaung, Sara Parker, Elisha Goberdon, Anna Romagnoli, Gloria Park, Veda Darling, Hunter Thomsen, Kyle Lesniewicz, Kate Kiley, Benny Mattis, Susan Mackey, Devan Manning, Christopher Marsala, Tati Wardi, Kylie Ladenburger, Sara Srisoonthorn, Anastassia Bougakova, James O'Connor, Jason Luna, Joe Misseri, Jordan Winn, Niamh Sheehan, Amber Ferrero Laub, Mary Harrison, Tram Nguyen, and Kelsey Hill.

 The following volunteers also made a meaningful contribution: Sabrina Abdulla, Brian Belmont, Nneka Black, Srimayee Dam, Nikki Davis, Shannon Dutra, Nicholas Fernandez, Jacqui Hertz, Phil Hong, Fay Huang, Margo Jacobsen, Tumo Masire, Michael McGrath, and Madeline St. Amour.